Direct High-Resolution Imaging of Earth-Like Exoplanets

-In Section~\ref{sec:elt_exao} we discussed ground‐based ELTs with extreme adaptive optics (ELT+ExAO) that could achieve $\sim6.5\,\mathrm{mas}$ at 1.65\,$\mu$m and contrasts $\sim10^{-9}$ at $\gtrsim30\,\mathrm{mas}$.
-Although capable of detecting and characterizing hot or cold Jupiters, they remain $\sim10^{4}$ times too coarse to resolve any $\mu\mathrm{as}$‐scale structure and their photon budgets are insufficient for fine‐pixel mapping.
+In Section~\ref{sec:elt_exao}, we discussed ground-based ELTs with extreme adaptive optics (ELT+ExAO) that could achieve $\sim6.5\,\mathrm{mas}$ at 1.65\,$\mu$m and contrasts $\sim10^{-9}$ at $\gtrsim30\,\mathrm{mas}$.
+Although capable of detecting and characterizing hot or cold Jupiters, they remain $\sim10^{4}$ times too coarse to resolve any $\mu\mathrm{as}$-scale structure and their photon budgets are insufficient for fine-pixel mapping.